-We envision a 21st century edPORTAL collaborative learning network hub that nurtures exceptional education, innovation, economic prosperity, culture, arts, health & quality of life for all in which...
+In the full vision, we envision a 21st century Collaborative Learning Ecosystem for exceptional education, innovation, economic prosperity, culture, arts, health & quality of life for ALL in which...

 Nevada has the unique potential and desire to become a world-class hub for high technology and entrepreneurial research, development, and business growth with an exceptional quality of life for all.
 However, our public education system is not adapting and innovating fast enough to educate students with the necessary knowledge, literacies, skills, and character traits to realize this vision.
 Some signs of the problem;

 - Nevada ranks last in the country for "student opportunity" to succeed (Ed Week, Quality Counts Report Card).